Vanilla Macaron Recipe

 The Swiss meringue method

 Iโve tested the French method, the Italian method and the Swiss method of macarons and I will 100% confidently say that the Swiss method is my favorite.
-I canโt take any of the credit for the base recipe though, as I learned how to make this version from my friend Sarah of Broma Bakery.
+I canโt take any of the credit for the base recipe though, as I learned this method from Sarah of Broma Bakery.
 You can read about her trip to Israel where she learned it in her white chocolate pistachio macarons post.ย

 To make a Swiss meringue, the granulated sugar gets dissolved in the egg whites over a double boiler and then the two get whipped into a meringue.
 The powdered sugar and almond flour get sifted together and then folded into the meringue, along with any other flavors or food coloring.